 Performance support is an area that is often overlooked or under-emphasized to the detriment of productivity.
 Employees who receive consistent and relevant support while performing their tasks are more productive than those who lack the resources they need.
 Let’s look at what performance support is, how it differs from training and how you can improve it.

 30 years ago, The Center For Creative Leadership developed a formula called the 70-20-10 Rule for Leadership Development that’s still widely accepted today.
 The rule states that 70% of learning is experiential, 20% is social, while only 10% is from formal training.
 While this formula was specifically developed for leadership training, it really applies to any type of learning.
 Performance Support Tools are resources to help employees while they’re on the job.

-Here are some of the most effective ways to offer the kind of support that maximizes productivity.
+Here are some of the most effective ways to offer support that maximizes employee productivity.

 1. Let Your Training and Support Work Together

 While training and performance support are distinct, they are both important for improving performance.
 The more familiar employees are with the system on which they work, the less support they’ll need on the job.
 Training, like performance support, should be analyzed with an eye towards making consistent improvements.
 While it’s true that people tend to forget quite a bit of training material, this doesn’t render training obsolete.
 On the contrary, quality performance support can trigger users’ memories of what they learned in training.
 When you identify areas where people typically get stuck, you can make adjustments to the training as well as performance support.